 - Enemy to All Living Things: It is so evil that just getting in touch with its power/essence is enough to turn people and spirits into monsters.

-- The Man Behind the Man: To Nikolas.
+- The Man Behind the Man: He is the one pulling strings behind Nikolas.

 - Tactical Suicide Boss: In all three phases, the boss fight would be impossible to win if Galbalan does not do attacks that leave its vulnerable parts exposed.